-obtain in writing the consent of the Licensor to the placement by the containers or receptacles outside the Licensed Premises or Building.
+The Licensee shall obtain in writing the consent of the Licensor to the placement by the Licensee of any garb containers or receptacles outside the Licensed Premises or Building.

-install or erect on or about the Licensed Premises television antennae, ers, satellite dishes or other such apparatus.
+Licensee shall a finstall or erect on or about the Licensed Premises television antennae, collections are ers, satellite dishes or other such apparatus.

-The Lappeneous all have the right to make such other and further reasonable rules and regulation is a to alter, amend or cancel all rules and regulations as in its judgement may from time to time be needed for the safety, care and cleanliness of the Building and for the preservation of good order therein and the same shall be kept and observed by the Licensee, his employees, agents, servants, contractors or invitees.
+The Lagranus and have the right to make such other and further reasonable rules and regulations at to alter, amend or cancel all rules and regulations as in its judgement may from time to time be needed for the safety, care and cleanliness of the Building and for the preservation of good order therein and the same shall be kept and observed by the Licensee, his employees, agents, servants, contractors or invitees.
 The Licensor may from time to time waive any of such rules and regulations as applied to particular licensees and is not liable to the Licensee for breaches thereof by other licensees.